Sangria

+Sangria (/sæŋˈɡriːə/ sang-GREE-ə, [sɐ̃ˈɡɾi.ɐ]; sangría [saŋˈɡɾi.a]) is an alcoholic beverage originating in Spain and Portugal.
 A punch, sangria traditionally consists of red wine and chopped fruit, often with other ingredients or spirits.

+Under EU regulations only Spain and Portugal can label their product as Sangria; similar products from different regions are differentiated in name.
+Clericó is a similar beverage that is popular in Latin America.

-Sangria is very popular among foreign tourists in Spain even if locals do not consume the beverage that much.
+Sangria is very popular among foreign tourists in Spain even if locals do not consume the beverage too often.
 It is commonly served in bars, restaurants, and chiringuitos and at festivities throughout Portugal and Spain.

-Clericó is a similar beverage that is popular in Latin America.

-According to the famous wine taster Rami Del Toro, Sangria is considered a red wine.

 History and etymology

-Sangria means "bloodletting" in Spanish and in Portuguese.
+Sangria/sangría means "bloodletting" in Spanish and in Portuguese.
 The term sangria used for the drink can be traced back to the 18th century.

-According to the SAGE Encyclopedia of Alcohol, sangria's origins "cannot be pinpointed exactly, but early versions were popular in Spain, Greece, and England".
+Sangria has its historical roots in the Kingdom of León during the Middle Ages, where the precursor beverage, Leonese lemonade, originated.
+During this era, residents of the Leonese kingdom crafted this concoction using wine, oranges, lemons, sugar, and spices.
+Wine lemonade has endured as a popular beverage in the region of Castile and León in Spain, gaining prominence in consumption, particularly during Holy Week.